hiisync/PrismCart_plugin/README.md

 # PrismCart_plugin
-Oxide plugin for Rust game server and RustCMS
+Oxide plugin for Rust game server and PrismStore

 # Using